EdgeApp/airbitz-plugins-private/pages/2-adding-to-native-apps.md

 ./gradlew buildAirbitzPlugins installDevelopDebug
 {% endhighlight bash %}

-Last, launch the app, login, navigate to Buy/Sell and see launch your plugin.
+Last, launch the app, login, navigate to Buy/Sell and launch your plugin.

 ## <a name="ios"></a>iOS